dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/README.md

 <details>
   <summary>Why the big number for strings in single quotes?</summary>
-  In C++, single quotes are only for defining a single character, but if you put two or more characters into single quotes, they will be treated as digits of a base-256 number with all 256 ASCII symbols as possible glyphs.
+  In C++, single quotes are only for defining a single character, but if you put two or more characters into single quotes, they will be treated as digits of a base-256 number with all 256 ASCII symbols as possible glyphs.<br><br>

-  So, if your line looked like
+  So, if your line looked like this

   ```c++
   lcd.println('42');